isaquealves/isaquealves/README.md

 So this is me...

 What about you?
 Can we have a talk?
-Can you call me?
+Would you like to invite me to talk?
 Can I call you?

 Feel free to contact me.
 You'll be welcome.